flutter/flutter-intellij/docs/testing.md

 * Verify project creation, run/debug.

 ## Add-to-app module integration test
 Create and debug a Flutter module in an Android app.
+Do this twice, once using Java and again with Kotlin as the language choice for the Android app.
+The location of the Flutter module is important.
+Put it in the Android app directory once and put it outside the app another time.

 ###Create an Android app